SagarRaghuvanshi31/Linux/README.md

 ```
 - **Copy a file** <br>

-this command is use to copy a file
+Run this command to copy a file

 cp = copy
 aa bb = file name